Mpaxlamitsounas/umu-commander/README.md

 Vanilla umu configuration files currently do not support setting environmental variables, this tool adds such functionality by adding an extra TOML table in the umu config itself.
 An example config is available under the name `example_config.toml`.

-If your umu Proton directory is not `$HOME/.local/share/Steam/compatibilitytools.d/`, you must change it within the configuration.py file.
+umu-commander will look for your installed Proton versions using a predetermined list of directories, if you notice some versions missing, the listed can be edited within the `configuration.py` file in the src directory.

 ### Verbs
 umu-commander needs one of the following verbs specified after the executable name: